-ALL children are at risk of peer on peer abuse, but some groups are more vulnerable than others to abuse and include the following:
+ALL children are at risk of child-on-child abuse, but some groups are more vulnerable than others to abuse and include the following:

-- A child with additional needs and disabilities - A child living with domestic abuse - A child who is at risk of/suffering significant harm - A child who is at risk of/or has been exploited or at risk of being exploited, criminally/sexually - A looked after child - A child who goes missing from school/home or is missing education - Children who identify as or are perceived as LGBTQI+
+- A child with additional needs and disabilities - A child living with domestic abuse

+- A child who is at risk of/suffering significant harm - A child who is at risk of/or has been exploited or at risk of being exploited, criminally/sexually - A looked after child - A child who goes missing from school/home or is missing education - Children who identify as or are perceived as LGBTQI+ (The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
+However, children who are LGBT can be targeted by other children.
+In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+These risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+It is therefore vital that staff endeavour to reduce the additional barriers faced and provide a safe space for these children to speak out or share their concerns with members of staff).